 Turn left at Santa Cruz Avenue.
 You can still see the marks where trolleys once glided down this quiet residential street.
 Turn right at Bacon Street.

 From Bacon Street, turn left at Niagara Avenue.
-On your right, on the side of the Mission Electronics building, you'll find a "History of Electricity" mural.
+On your right, on the side of a building formerly home to an electronics company, you'll find a "History of Electricity" mural.

 Continue along Niagara, out to the Ocean Beach Pier.